mergesort/Bodega/Sources/Bodega/Documentation.docc/Articles/Fundamentals/Using StorageEngines.md

 ## FileManager.Directory

-Above we setup an ``SQLiteStorageEngine`` pointing to the `.caches` directory.
+Above we set up an ``SQLiteStorageEngine`` pointing to the `.caches` directory.
 This is thanks to a few static functions on `FileManager.Directory` that handle the locations most iOS and macOS apps store data.

 ```swift
 // Works only on macOS